2025 AFA Liga Profesional de Fútbol: International qualification

-The 2025 Torneo Apertura champions, 2025 Torneo Clausura champions and 2025 Copa Argentina champions will earn a berth to the 2026 Copa Libertadores.
-The remaining berths to the 2026 Copa Libertadores as well as the ones to the 2026 Copa Sudamericana will be determined by an aggregate table from the group stages of the 2025 Torneo Apertura and 2025 Torneo Clausura.
-The top three teams in the aggregate table not already qualified for any international tournament will qualify for the Copa Libertadores, while the next six teams will qualify for the Copa Sudamericana.
+The 2025 Torneo Apertura champions, 2025 Torneo Clausura champions and 2025 Copa Argentina champions earned a berth to the 2026 Copa Libertadores.
+The remaining berths to the 2026 Copa Libertadores as well as the ones to the 2026 Copa Sudamericana were determined by an aggregate table from the group stages of the 2025 Torneo Apertura and 2025 Torneo Clausura.
+The top three teams in the aggregate table not already qualified for any international tournament qualified for the Copa Libertadores, while the next six teams qualified for the Copa Sudamericana.

 Relegation

 In this season, the bottom team of the aggregate table was relegated to the 2026 Primera Nacional.
 If two or more teams were level on points, extra matches would be played to decide which team would be relegated.

 Campeón de Liga

-On 20 November 2025, the AFA awarded Rosario Central the official title of "Campeón de Liga" for being the best team in the aggregate table.
+On 20 November 2025, the AFA awarded Rosario Central the official title of "Campeón de Liga" for having earned the most points in the aggregate table.